arturoceballos/react-video-player/README.md

     }
 }
 ```
-This best demonstrates the difference between Function-based components and Class-based components.
+This best demonstrates the difference between Function-based components and Class-based components and why we use Class-based components to change the state of a component.